deduced/moderndev-forms-inputs/README.md

 Forms and inputs are liaisons between a user and a web app.
-Inputs exist to allow users to enter information and can be used in infinite ways.2
+Inputs exist to allow users to enter information and can be used in infinite ways.

 For this project, you will create distinct forms that include inputs and a “submit” button.
 The forms you will create and their specifics are listed below: